flutter/flutter/packages/flutter_tools/README.md

 To run the tests:

-- pub get
+- flutter packages get
-- pub run test
+- flutter test